The Bs: Concept

+The Bs v England, June 1810

-The Bs achieved unwanted fame in June 1810 when they played All-England at Lord's Old Ground and were dismissed for only 6 in their second innings, enabling All-England to win the match by 6 wickets.
-This is the world record for the lowest innings total in first-class cricket.
-Four of the six runs were scored by John Wells and another one was scored by James Lawrell, these being the two given men as only nine Bs could take part.
+The Bs achieved unwanted fame in June 1810 when they played England at Lord's Old Ground, and were dismissed for only 6 in their second innings, enabling England to win the match by 6 wickets.
+This is the world record for the lowest innings total in important/first-class cricket.
+Four of the six runs were scored by John Wells in one hit, and one more by James Lawrell, these being the two given men as only nine Bs could take part.
 The only B to score a run was Samuel Bridger.

+The Bs had batted first and scored 137, including 41 by Beauclerk which was the top score of the match.
+England were dismissed for 100, and the Bs had a useful first innings lead of 37.
+The architect of their second innings disaster was John Hammond, who was involved in at least six dismissals—five bowled and one caught.
+England therefore needed 44 to win, and struggled at first, but Robert Robinson scored 23* to help them reach their target.

+Arthur Haygarth commented on the two given men, saying: "It is presumed that Mr Lawrell played for the Bs because he backed them, certainly not for his excellence as a cricketer, as in the case of Wells".

+The ACS said "the exceptionally small total might appear to go against the inclusion of this game in the list of 'important' matches".
+Having said that, they pointed out the fact that the Bs had several players of high quality, so the match "cannot be dismissed as too weak for inclusion".

+Overall record

-Despite the 1810 setback, the Bs had a reasonable record and defeated All-England in 1805, 1822, 1823 and 1824.
+Despite the 1810 setback, the Bs had a reasonable record.
+They defeated England in 1805, 1822, 1823, and 1824.